 While the classroom can be a wonderful place for learning and socializing, the demands placed on teachers can sometimes feel overwhelming.
-Research conducted by Dr. Kimberly Schonert-Reichl, an Applied Developmental Psychologist and Director of the Human Early Learning Partnership at the University of British Columbia, suggests that this overwhelm - which can lead to emotional exhaustion and burn-out among teachers - can affect their students too, in the form of stress contagion, which occurs when stress crosses over from one person to another.
+Research conducted by Dr. Kimberly Schonert-Reichl, NoVo Foundation Endowed Chair in Social and Emotional Learning, Professor - Department of Psychology, University of Illinois at Chicago, suggests that this overwhelm - which can lead to emotional exhaustion and burn-out among teachers - can affect their students too, in the form of stress contagion, which occurs when stress crosses over from one person to another.

 Schonert-Reichl and colleagues have discovered evidence that stress contagion takes place in schools.
 This finding is supported by other research that demonstrates stress contagion takes place in other environments as well, such as within families.

 Fortunately, the same process that allows stress to be transmitted in the classroom can also lead to the spread of more positive influences, such as motivation, expression, enjoyment, and happiness.
 When it comes to creating calm in the classroom, this means that teachers have the opportunity to make their learning environments Secure & Calm for their students, simply by feeling more Secure & Calm themselves.

 Schonert-Reichl's research reveals that one way to achieve this is through social-emotional learning for teachers.
 Additional ways to boost teachers' sense of Secure & Calm include addressing the factors that can lead to burnout, such as overwhelming workloads, extreme academic pressures, and not enough support from their colleagues and communities.

 In order to stop the stress contagion before it begins, teachers, administrators, parents, and students can work together to address these risk factors at their source by using the Five Heart-Mind Qualities as a roadmap to calm teachers, calm students.